-- Induction training: All staff members, including the Headteacher, receive a mandatory induction to familiarise themselves with: - Relevant policies and procedures, including child protection, whistleblowing and acceptable use of technology - Staff code of conduct and safe working practices - o Keeping Children Safe in Education, 2019 - What to Do If You Are Concerned About a Child: Advice for Practitioners (DfE, 2015)

-- Information about the signs and indicators of abuse and neglect - Information regarding child sexual exploitation, sexual violence and sexual harassment, female genital mutilation and Prevent - Information on what to do if they have concerns about a child or young person. - To read and understand Part 1 of Keeping Children Safe in Education, 2019.
+- Induction training: All staff members, including the Headteacher, receive a mandatory induction to familiarise themselves with: - o Relevant policies and procedures, including child protection, whistleblowing and acceptable use of technology - Staff code of conduct and safe working practices - o What to Do If You Are Concerned About a Child: Advice for Practitioners (DfE, 2015) - o Information about the signs and indicators of abuse and neglect - o Information regarding child sexual exploitation, sexual violence and sexual harassment, female genital mutilation and Prevent - o Information on what to do if they have concerns about a child or young person. - o Keeping Children Safe in Education (2020) - To read and understand Part 1 of Keeping Children Safe in Education, 2020.
 Staff and leaders working directly with children and young people must also read Annex A. - To attend child protection training, every three years as a minimum, and updates on safeguarding and child protection, as required, but at least annually. - To be aware of the mandatory duty, introduced by the Serious Crime Act 2015 that requires teachers to report known cases of Female Genital Mutilation involving children under the age of 18 to the police.